College of Pharmacy

 The central hypothesis of this project is that psychosocial stress will exacerbate DOX-induced cardiovascular aging to precipitate overt cardiomyopathy via a p38/senescence-mediated mechanism.
 The project has three aims:

-- Aim 1 will test the hypothesis that DOX (4 mg/kg/week for 3 weeks) will activate p38-dependent cardiovascular aging leading to latent cardiotoxicity.
+- Test the hypothesis that DOX (4 mg/kg/week for 3 weeks) will activate p38-dependent cardiovascular aging leading to latent cardiotoxicity.
 DOX-induced cardiovascular aging will be prevented by the p38-selective inhibitor losmapimod and the pleiotropic phytochemical resveratrol, and will be reversed by the senolytic drug ABT-263.

-- Aim 2 will test the hypothesis that psychosocial stress (14-day sensory contact with a dominant animal, and daily 10-minute defeat episodes) will exacerbate DOX-induced activation of senescence, inflammatory, and fibrotic pathways leading to overt cardiomyopathy, an effect that will be limited by losmapimod, ABT-263, and resveratrol.
+- Test the hypothesis that psychosocial stress (14-day sensory contact with a dominant animal, and daily 10-minute defeat episodes) will exacerbate DOX-induced activation of senescence, inflammatory, and fibrotic pathways leading to overt cardiomyopathy, an effect that will be limited by losmapimod, ABT-263, and resveratrol.

-- Aim 3 will characterize the effects of DOX +/- losmapimod, ABT-263, and resveratrol on cardiovascular function and markers of cardiovascular aging in immunocompetent EL4 lymphoma tumor-bearing mice.
+- Characterize the effects of DOX +/- losmapimod, ABT-263, and resveratrol on cardiovascular function and markers of cardiovascular aging in immunocompetent EL4 lymphoma tumor-bearing mice.
 The effect of these agents on the chemotherapeutic benefit of DOX in the tumor-bearing mice will then be determined.